ClaireCJS/clairecjs_bat/docs/audit-music-batch.md

 Interactive mode does not write a deferred approval plan.
 Approved actions are performed immediately.
 Findings that require missing information or subjective judgment remain in the report but are not presented as executable prompts.
+Missing album tags are the exception: the auditor asks for an album value.
+Entering text writes and verifies the tag; pressing Enter on a blank prompt leaves the file unchanged.

+When usable TXT/LRC/SRT sidecars exist but lyrics are not embedded, the finding explicitly mentions `--embed-lyrics` and interactive mode offers a default-yes `Y/n` repair.
+After an approved write, the audio file is re-audited immediately;
+the action is failed if the corresponding missing-lyrics finding remains.

+The former `process_ready_batch.py` and `test_music_lyrics.py` sidecars are not part of this workflow.
+Batch processing and generated-audio tests are contained in `audit_music_batch.py`; run the latter with `--unit-tests`.

+The filesystem/audio pass also detects suspiciously tiny audio, the Windows read-only attribute, noncanonical parenthesized filename markers, and multichannel audio.
+ReplayGain tags are validated on multichannel files rather than skipped: `rsgain` ReplayGain 2.0 uses `libebur128`/ITU BS.1770 for multichannel analysis, so 5.1 and 7.1 files are not exempt from gain/peak checks.

 ## Finding Types